sidkocreator/AIML-Hackathon/README.md

 STEPS TO FOLLOW:

-1) download the ipynb file
+1) download the ipynb file.

-2) download both the datasets in the same folder as the ipynb file
+2) download both the datasets(heart.csv and heart1.csv) in the same folder as the ipynb file.

 3) run the ipynb file from the top to bottom.